We can overcomplicate things when trying to compose a great photo. So today we’re looking at simplicity in photography composition, specifically:

 Reducing an image to strong contrasts of light and dark with directional light removes distractions and concentrates on the form of the subject.
 Therefore it simplifies the image.

-In both images the subjects are lit from behind, to camera left, so light wraps around them, highlighting their baby bumps.
-Although in color, the above image is further simplified by the subject wearing black against a black background.
+In both the above and below examples of simplicity the subjects are lit from behind, to camera left, so light wraps around them, highlighting their baby bumps.
+The above image is further simplified by the subject wearing black against a black background for a monochrome effect.

 Flat light for simple composition